Conveniently located to serve New York City & Manhattan, NY

-The chin augmentation procedure is one of the most common procedures performed, and can be performed either alone, or conjunction with another operation.
-Other operations that are performed simultaneously are a facelift, and/or a rhinoplasty (nasal surgery).
+The chin augmentation procedure, also known as mentoplasty and chin plastic surgery, is one of the most common procedures performed and can be performed either alone, or in conjunction with another operation.
+Other operations that are performed simultaneously are a facelift, and/or rhinoplasty (nasal surgery).

 The operation takes approximately 15-20 minutes.
 The incision for the chin augmentation procedure may be made either through the mouth or through a very small incision placed in the crease under the chin.
 Dr. Sherman prefers a small incision below the chin which heals quite well.